 Fetching any subset of attributes for a given page (record range) is thus a simple matter of issuing the corresponding number of I/Os, each accessing a contiguous region of the VLBN space mapped to a contiguous region on the disk.
-If several I/Os fall onto stripe units mapped to the same disk, the internal disk scheduler optimizes their execution by minimizing positioning times.
+If several I/Os fall onto stripe units mapped to the same disk, the internal disk scheduler automatically optimizes their execution by minimizing positioning times; Atropos merely issues the I/Os in a batch.